Are Subleading Effects Really Subleading? $B$-Meson Decays in Mesogenesis: Numerical Analysis and Phenomenology

 We find that the dominant contributions to the uncertainties arise from the form factors $F^{(d)}_{B\to p_R}(0)$ and $F^{(b)}_{B\to p_R}(0)$.
 As detailed in the work of Boushmelev and Wald~\cite{Boushmelev:2023huu} (Section VI.A), we adopt their derivation and associated uncertainties for these quantities.
 To account for uncertainties in the inclusive parameters (notably $m_b$), our choice of mass scheme, and omitted higher-order corrections, we assign a 10\% theoretical uncertainty.
 Finally, we have not included additional parameter correlations in our uncertainty estimates beyond those explicitly considered in the Boushmelev and Wald analysis.

-The resulting predictions are confronted with existing experimental constraints from BaBar~\cite{BaBar:2023dtq} (orange region) and Belle II (blue region)\footnotemark.
+The resulting predictions are confronted with existing experimental constraints from BaBar~\cite{BaBar:2023dtq} (orange region) and Belle II~\cite{Belle-II:2026tyb} (blue region).
+Since $R_{Kh}$ provides a lower bound on the exclusive branching ratio, parameter regions where $R_{Kh}$ exceeds the experimental upper limits on ${Br}(B^+ \to p^+ \psi)$ are excluded.
 The vertical dashed line indicates the value of $m_\psi$ at which subleading contributions become larger than the leading dimension–three term, i.e. where $R_d\equiv|\Gamma_d/\Gamma_3|\gtrsim1$ (see Figs.~\ref{fig:DecayRates} and~\ref{fig:DecayRatesTotal}).
 This is defined using the dimension-six four-quark term $\tilde\Gamma_6$, which provides the dominant power-suppressed contribution for both operators.
 Mass regions to the right of this line lie outside the domain where a fixed-order HQE truncated at the included dimensions can be considered quantitatively reliable; these are shaded accordingly in the plots.

 In conclusion, we find that the inclusion of power-suppressed terms, particularly the dimension-six four-quark contributions, can substantially affect the exclusive lower limits.
 At values of the dark-sector mass $m_\psi$ where subleading terms exceed the leading dimension-three contribution, reliable phenomenological conclusions can no longer be drawn.
 For $\mathcal{O} = (b\,u)(\psi \, d)$ this occurs for $m_\psi \gtrsim 2~\text{GeV}$, while for $\mathcal{O} = (d\,u)(\psi \, b)$ the breakdown sets in at $m_\psi \gtrsim 3~\text{GeV}$.
 For $m_\psi$ values below these thresholds, the leading dimension-three term provides a good approximation to the inclusive rate.
 This extends and validates the approach of our earlier work~\cite{Lenz:2024rwi}, where only the leading contribution was used to set conservative lower bounds on exclusive decays.